-Many people are surprised to learn that the fiction in Patriarch Run is premised on two under-reported, existential threats to our civilization.
+Many people are surprised to learn that the fiction in The Billy Erikson Series is premised on two under-reported, existential threats to our civilization.
 Over the course of the last 100 years, our society has unwittingly evolved to become absolutely dependent on a vulnerable critical infrastructure.
 As we learn in the story, 100 years ago you didn't need electricity to feed the population.
 That's because the "pre-electrical" carrying capacity of the planet was less than 2 billion people.
 Our vulnerable infrastructure has increased the planet's carrying capacity to 7.5 billion.

 The bad guy in my story intends to commit mass murder on a scale never seen before in human history by using a sophisticated cyberattack to take down the power grid.
 I wish that vulnerability were fiction.
 But it’s not.
 You can actually kill a lot of people this way.